MicrosoftDocs/PowerShell-Docs/dsc/azureDscexthistory.md

 - **Environment:** Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
-  - Improvement in Error Handling and other minor bug fixes.
+  - Improvement in error handling and other minor bug fixes.
   - New property in DSC Extension settings.
 ‘ForcePullAndApply’ in AdvancedOptions is added to enable the DSC Extension enact DSC configurations when the refresh mode is Pull (as opposed to the default Push mode).
 For more information, please refer to [this blog](https://blogs.msdn.microsoft.com/powershell/2016/02/26/arm-dsc-extension-settings/) to get more information on the DSC Extension settings.

 ### Version 2.15